 We drove Kancamagus Highway in mid-October at the peak of fall colors and a week later the byway was already covered in snow so the timing of your trip is a very important aspect.

 I use Fall Foliage Prediction Maps for my fall road trips and always leave some room in my itinerary for a change of plans in case one area is past its peak time.

 How Long Does It Take To Drive Kancamagus Highway

 Without stops, it takes a couple of hours to drive the Kancamagus Highway.
 With stops, you could spend several days coming back to explore its many highlights and trails.

-Try climbing the 1.5 miles long trail to Artist’s Bluff Lookout for sunset or explore the deeply carved gorges and waterfalls of Flume Gorge.
-On the East of Kancamagus Highway driving up the Mt Washington Auto Road is a must – the summit holds the world record for the highest wind ever observed!
+To the east of Kancamagus Highway driving up the Mt Washington Auto Road is a must – the summit holds the world record for the highest wind ever observed!

 You May Also Like:

 Is Kancamagus Highway Free?

 While some stops and overlooks of the Kancamagus Highway are free, most attractions, picnic areas, and hikes do require a small parking fee.